drand/website/docs/operator/deploy.md

 ## Updating drand group

-Drand allows for "semi-dynamic" group update with a _resharing_ protocol that offers the following:
+drand allows for "semi-dynamic" group update with a _resharing_ protocol that offers the following:

 - New nodes can join an existing group and get new shares.
 Note that, in fact, all nodes get _new_ shares after running the resharing protocol.
 - Nodes can leave their current group.
 It may be necessary for nodes that do not wish to operate drand anymore.